sonaric-network/kits/docs/fil_station.md

 ```

 ## Balance
-To check the balance of the wallet address:
+To check the amount of scheduled rewards for the wallet address:
 ```bash
 sonaric do local/filstation/headless-node/balance
 ```